-Most people alive today have had the same schooling as their neighbors and friends, even though they’re all different from each other in numerous ways.
+Most people alive today, in our culture, had the same schooling as their neighbors and friends, regardless of their differences in personalities and interests.
 They were grouped by age, told what they were supposed to know, tested to make sure they knew it, and made to feel ashamed if they knew more or less than the age cohort with which they were forced to “learn.”
-Aside from being completely at odds with how children learn best, this system also sets the stage for a variety of unfortunate consequences.
+Aside from being completely at odds with how children learn best, this system sets the stage for a variety of unfortunate consequences.

 - Fun and engaging?